marisarpo/horizons-week02/day2/2_horello/README.md

 of your first list.

-Next, we're going to add an icon to the card to indicate that the card contains more text--check out how this looks on the live version.
-All cards have a title, and some cards have a description as well.
+Next, we're going to add an icon to the card to indicate that the card contains more text--check out how this looks on the [live version][live] All cards have a title, and some cards have a description as well.
 For the cards that contain a description, we need a visual indication since the description isn't visible before tapping on the card to open it up.

 Bootstrap ships with a handy set of icons, called [glyphicons], that we can use throughout our app.
 Take a look at the list of icons and